 The following is paid content produced by Ingles Markets.

-I’m Chris Bainbridge, inviting you to take a ride with me.
-This is an amazing place to find adventure in all shapes and sizes.
-Ingles sent me on a mission to bring you the very best of what our beautiful home has to offer – food, fun, nature music, and more… all affordable and all out of the ordinary.
+I’m Chris Bainbridge, and I love the Carolinas.
+This is an amazing place to find adventure in all shapes and sizes – even in our changing world.
+Ingles sent me on a mission to bring you the very best of what our beautiful home has to offer – food, fun, nature music, and more… all affordable, and all out of the ordinary.
 This is The Ingles Open Road.